bezmoradi/tutorials/go/09-control-structures.md

 }
 ```

 In the above program, only odd numbers are printed.
-We can use the `for` loop in order to iterate over arrays and slices:
+We can also use the `for` loop in order to iterate over arrays and slices:

 ```go
 package main